 His name is Hunter.
 He’s a Himalayan 450.

 The slowest sensible bike I could buy, set up for slow roads.
-The honest ledger of what’s running, what I’ve changed, and what’s broken.
+Every spec, every modification, every dollar; the things that worked, and the things that broke.

 Headline mods.